abhishekgowda1312/abhishekgowda1312/README.md

 # I'm a Front End Developer, who loves to code!

-* 📚 I’m currently working on React, Javascript, SAPUI5, Nodejs and Firebase.
+* 📚 I’m currently working on React, Javascript, SAPUI5, Nodejs and OData.

 * 👯 I’m looking to collaborate with other passionate developers.

-* 🥅 2023 Goals: Master React, Complete MERN Stack.
+* 🥅 2023 Goals: Master React, SAPUI5, CDS, OData .
 Contribute to Open Source projects.

 * ⚡ Fun fact: I love to play on consoles & travel new places.